spacecowboy/AndroidCodeGenerator/README.md

 Please see _sample.py_ for an example of how to generate all the database files and the sample project in _/sample/_ where they are used.
 The sample is a modified version of the tutorial project mentioned above so check that out for a preview of the app itself.
+_sample_with_triggers.py_ shows a simple example where a database trigger is defined as well.

 An example generation
 can be seen below where quite a simple table is created and